About the Book

 Why Tracking Matters

-In the African bush, a tracker doesn’t chase the lion—they follow faint signs: a bent blade of grass, a mark in the dust, a change in the air.
+In the African bush, a tracker doesn't chase the lion.
+They follow faint signs: a bent blade of grass, a mark in the dust, a change in the air.

 Hijack our nervous system and close down curiosity

-Strain our most important relationships
+Strains our most important relationships

 Keep us locked in repeating patterns of hurt and misunderstanding